-During May, more than 60 students from McLaren High School, Callander and primary schools in Thornhill and Port of Menteith are participating in Flanders Moss 'Under the Microscope', a botanical art project supported by the Heritage Lottery Fund, linking science, heritage and art.
+During May 2018, more than 60 students from McLaren High School, Callander and primary schools in Thornhill and Port of Menteith participated in Flanders Moss 'Under the Microscope', a botanical art project supported by the Heritage Lottery Fund, linking science, heritage and art.

-The project is the latest for the Carse of Stirling Partnership and involves David Pickett, Scottish Natural Heritage (SNH) Manager of Flanders Moss NNR, Botanical Illustrator Jessica Langford and Creative Botanist Kate Sankey.
+The project was the latest for the Carse of Stirling Partnership and involved David Pickett, Scottish Natural Heritage (SNH) Manager of Flanders Moss NNR, Botanical Illustrator Jessica Langford and Creative Botanist Kate Sankey.

 David said, “We’re really excited to be hosting this wonderful project.
 It’s such a great fit for Flanders Moss, where you’ll find all kinds of interesting plants and animals, including sundews, sphagnum moss, lizards, cuckoos and much more.
 It’s a fascinating place for a walk – or to find inspiration for an art project!”

-The students will be looking in detail at the rich habitat the Moss provides and through their drawings and paintings visitors to the exhibition will discover a unique view of Flanders Moss.
+The students looked in detail at the rich habitat the Moss provides and through their drawings and paintings visitors to the exhibition would discover a unique view of Flanders Moss.